Sshashank0743/Awesome_SQL/SELECT/README.md

 * Find the title and director of each film
 * Find the title and year of each film
 * Find all the information about each film

+## Exercise 2 — Tasks
+* Find the movie with a row id of 6 ✓
+* Find the movies released in the years between 2000 and 2010
+* Find the movies not released in the years between 2000 and 2010
+* Find the first 5 Pixar movies and their release year